You work hard for your money, right? Shouldn’t your money be working just as hard for you?

 We’ll start with Michael.
 Like many of us do, Michael has procrastinated saving for his retirement and is just now getting started.
 No surprise to us, he’s chosen to invest with RBC InvestEase.

 Michael splurges with a $10,000 initial investment and plans to contribute $200 monthly through a pre-authorized contribution (PAC) plan.
 That means it’s transferred automatically from his bank account each month.
-At the same time, Rebecca starts out with an initial investment of $1,000 (which happens to be the minimum amount to get started with RBC InvestEase) and sets up a monthly PAC of $100.
+At the same time, Rebecca starts out with an initial investment of $1,000 and sets up a monthly PAC of $100.
 She’s starting earlier, but resources are a little more constrained for her.

 So, just to recap, Rebecca’s initial investment and her regular contributions are considerably lower than Michael’s.
 But, she’s got longer until she retires.
 So, all else being equal and assuming their portfolios generate a return of 5.5% each year, who will have more at retirement?
 And how much more will they have?